bxbrenden/four-equations-puzzle/README.md

 # Brute-forcing a Museum's Math Puzzle with Python

 ## TL;DR
-A children's puzzle embarrassingly stumped me, so I brute-forced it with a Python program.
+A seemingly simple math puzzle stumped me, so I brute-forced it with a Python program.

 ## Background
 During a visit to a museum called [OMSI](https://omsi.edu/), I noticed a puzzle that had a 3 x 3 grid and some wooden blocks labeled 1 through 9.